section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 Binary and linear searches are two quick and easy techniques, with binary working quicker than linear search techniques.

-Binary search is quicker if the acquired data is sorted and the array size is large.
+Binary search is quicker if the acquired data is sorted and the array size is larger.

 Happy learning!